Symantec/slack-autoarchive/README.md

 ## What Happens When A Channel Is Archived By This Script

 - *Don't panic!
-It can be unarchived from https://slack.com/archives/archived* However all previous members would be kicked out of the channel and not be automatically invited back.
+It can be unarchived by following [these instructions](https://get.slack.help/hc/en-us/articles/201563847-Archive-a-channel#unarchive-a-channel) However all previous members would be kicked out of the channel and not be automatically invited back.
 - A message will be dropped into the channel saying the channel is being auto archived because of low activity
 - You can always whitelist a channel if it indeed needs to be kept despite meeting the auto-archive criteria.